nonchalanty/red-algae/commands/useful-commands-and-steps.md

 scp -i deleteme.txt -r recommended scp -i /scratch/ftp/user2046/deleteme.txt -r recommended ec2-user@52.90.88.45:/large-store/annotations/transcriptome_assembly_meik/03_annotation
 ```

-then back to the aws server from now on, move the other transcriptome files to live closer to these (note that this will break softklinks in the app but we dont care
+then back to the aws server from now on, move the other transcriptome files to live closer to these
+(note that this will break softlinks in the app but we dont care
-about them because we are going to rather re-add these as an entirely new ref sequnce in the app.
+about them because we are going to rather re-add these as an entirely new ref sequence in the app.

 ```
 cd ..